neillamoureux/aws-mwaa-local-runner/README_NEIL.md

 DBT_PROJECT_DIR = f"{AIRFLOW_HOME}/dags/insights/dbt/"
 # DBT_PROJECT_DIR = f"{AIRFLOW_HOME}/dags/dbt/"
 ```
+- You can tell git to ignore changes to this file in the `insights-dashboards` repo via:
+    ```
+    git update-index --assume-unchanged data/dags/utils/vars.py
+    ```
+- To revert this:
+    ```
+    git update-index --no-assume-unchanged data/dags/utils/vars.py
+    ```

 ### Airflow variables, connections, and pools.
 You will need to set some of these up via your local Airflow.